-3) Tower Assembly
+IV.
+Tower Assembly

-Upon arrival on site prepare the installation area for tower erection, following the general site layout shown in Figure 6.
+Upon arrival on site prepare the installation area for tower erection, following the general site layout shown in

+Figure 6 (60-140' tower) or Figure 7 (160' tower).
 Plan to lay the tower sections out in a line so that the lift point of the tower is roughly in line with the base pad.
 Plan for the crane to set up approximately 30'-35' from the base pad, in line with one of the anchors.
 The tower should be assembled between the crane and the base pad.

-Figure 6: Construction Site Layout Plan View
+Figure 7: Construction Site Layout Plan View for 160' towers

-Lay out the tower sections in a line so that the lift point of the tower is roughly lined up even with the base pad.
-The sections should provide a continuous lattice pattern.
+For 60'-140' towers, lay out the tower sections in a line so that the lift point of the tower is roughly lined up even with the base pad.
 Orient the base section to allow easy access to the winch and disconnect attachment plates.